-CINCINNATI, May 10,2021 /PRNewswire/ -- Cincinnati Financial Corporation (Nasdaq: CINF) today announced that based on preliminary voting results at the company's annual meeting on May 8, 2021, shareholders elected all directors for one-year terms to the 14-member board.
-Shareholders also approved a nonbinding resolution to approve the compensation for the company's named executive officers and ratified the selection of Deloitte & Touche LLP as independent registered public accounting firm for 2021.
+CINCINNATI, May 9, 2022 /PRNewswire/ -- Cincinnati Financial Corporation (Nasdaq: CINF) today announced that based on preliminary voting results at the company's annual meeting on May 7, 2022, shareholders elected all directors for one-year terms to the 13-member board.
+Shareholders also approved a nonbinding resolution to approve the compensation for the company's named executive officers and ratified the selection of Deloitte & Touche LLP as independent registered public accounting firm for 2022.

-Steven J. Johnston, chairman, president and chief executive officer, commented: "We thank shareholders for their interest and participation in the affairs of the company and for approving our proposals, our selection of Deloitte & Touche and our nominees to the board.
-Our highly engaged group of directors brings diversity of thought and experience to guide long-term strategic plans for Cincinnati Financial Corporation, as we work to create increasing value for shareholders."
+Steven J. Johnston, chairman and chief executive officer, commented: "We thank shareholders for their participation in the affairs of the company and for approving our proposals, including our selection of Deloitte & Touche; our executive compensation program; and our nominees to the board.
+Our directors have experiences from a variety of business backgrounds.
+Their skills complement each other as they work together to guide long-term strategic plans for Cincinnati Financial Corporation and to increase our long-term value for shareholders."

 Directors elected to the board for terms of one year are: